pretix/pretix/doc/api/resources/orders.rst

    The ``event`` attribute has been added.
 The organizer-level endpoint has been added.

+.. versionchanged:: 2023.9

+   The ``customer`` query parameter has been added.

 .. versionchanged:: 2023.10

    The ``checkin_text`` attribute has been added.

-.. versionchanged:: 2023.9
+.. versionchanged:: 2024.1

-   The ``customer`` query parameter has been added.
+   The ``expires`` attribute can now be passed during order creation.

 .. _order-position-resource: